Judging the Game

 Adventure: "Professor Zaccardi had emphatically assured you that she had disarmed all the traps in the room, but she was an unrepentant drunk while afield, today more so than usual.
 Assuming her sullen indifference to your personal safety was at play, you cautiously poked the chest with your walking stick, narrowly avoiding a rusty dart trap as a result.
 Who says you don't pay attention to your peers?"

 It doesn't matter if the protagonists have special abilities, equipment, or even knowledge.
 What matters is the journey, whatever manner of such is being undertaken, and how those undertaking it avoid the many pitfalls eager to waylay them.
-And those pitfalls are always laying in wait, because those who adventure for a living tempt fate as a general matter of course!
+And those pitfalls are always ready to strike, because those who adventure for a living tempt fate as a general matter of course!

 Fantasy: "As awareness of the world slowly returned, you felt the stinging burns from the explosion that unhorsed you.
 Before long, the blunt force trauma caused by your fall from Old Bitey reminded you of the bruised ribs and cracked teeth.
 Getting back on your feet, you eyed the source of that ruinous blast, the mad wizard cackling in the middle of her firenado, and pulled a knife."